python-gitlab/python-gitlab/docs/cli-usage.rst

 ``personal_token``, ``oauth_token``, ``job_token``), you can specify
 a helper program to retrieve the secret indicated by ``helper:`` prefix.
 You can only specify a path to a program without any parameters.
+You may use ``~`` for expanding your homedir in helper program's path.
 It is expected, that the program prints the secret to standard output.

 Example for a `keyring <https://github.com/jaraco/keyring>`_ helper: